bunnycoin/bunnycoin/README.md

 # Bunnycoin [BUNN ,BUN]

 Bunnycoin is a decentralized peer-to-peer cryptocurrency based upon Bitcoin (inspired by Dogecoin), designed to spread Love, Peace, Happiness and Economic Freedom Worldwide.

-## What is Bunny?
+### How many bunny can exist?

 Approximately 100 Billion Bunnies in total.
 10% of coins mined go to support user voted upon charities and good will causes using the revolutionary built-in decentralized voting/distribution system.

-### How many bunny can exist?

 ### Burrowing for Bunnies?
 Scrypt Proof of Work